awsdocs/aws-doc-sdk-examples/php/example_code/lambda/Readme.md

 This interactive scenario runs at a command prompt and shows you how to use AWS Lambda to do the following:

-1. Create an AWS Identity and Access Management (IAM) role role that grants Lambda permission to write to logs.
+1. Create an AWS Identity and Access Management (IAM) role that grants Lambda permission to write to logs.
 1. Create a Lambda function and upload handler code.
 1. Invoke the function with a single parameter and get results.